CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter X - Lunar Eclipses.md

 The first and last external contacts with the penumbra ($L = L_1$) are called $P_1$ and $P_4$, the first and last internal contacts with the penumbra ($L = L_2$) are called $P_2$ and $P_3$, the first and last external contacts with the umbra ($L = L_3$) are called $U_1$ and $U_4$, and the first and last internal contacts with the umbra ($L = L_4$) are called $U_2$ and $U_3$.

 A visibility map can be drawn by determining at which points the Moon is visible at the contact times (i.e. determining for which points the Moon is above the horizon).
-This can be done by the method of example $6.6$, but using the parallax corrected sunrise equation (equation $8.5$).
+This can be done by the method of example $6.6$, optionally using the parallax corrected sunrise equation (equation $8.5$) for extra accuracy.
 #### Example 10.3
 <div align="center">
 <table>